Active phase separation: new phenomenology from non-equilibrium physics: Active phase separation of a conserved scalar order parameter

 These expectations are clear, yet their numerical verification is technically difficult, leaving room for doubt.
 Results compatible with $t^{1/3}$, but with slightly smaller measured exponents, were found in numerical studies of AMB+ for $\zeta=0$ both without noise~\cite{Wittkowski14} and with it~\cite{dikshit2024domain}, although in~\cite{pattanayak2021ordering} slower coarsening was reported.
 Whether these differences are caused by numerical limitations, or due to some unknown fundamental physics at play, is still an open question.
 In general though it is dangerous to estimate the coarsening exponent from any single simulation run (in which $L$ typically changes by a decade or less before finite-size effects kick in).
 Merging different runs onto a single scaling plot can help~\cite{kendon2001inertial}, but is numerically intensive and has not yet been attempted for active theories such as AMB+.

 In both active and passive phase separation, an interesting feature is the emergence of hyperuniformity: on length-scales much larger than $L(t)$, density fluctuations are far less than for a random pattern of domains of this size~\cite{ma2017random,tomita1991preservation,Bray,zheng2023universal,deluca2024}.
 More specifically, if the structure factor $S_q(t)=\langle |\phi_\bfq |^2\rangle$ is rescaled as $s_{\hat{q}}=S(\hat{q}/L(t)) / L^d(t)$, where $\hat q \simeq q L(t)$, then at $\hat q\to 0$, $s_{\hat{q}}\sim \hat{q}^4$.
 The absence of a $\hat q^0$ term (which defines hyperuniformity), and surprisingly also of a $\hat q^2$ term, was originally explained using isotropy arguments for passive Model B without noise~\cite{tomita1991preservation,Bray}.
 The result was recently found numerically to also hold for AMB+~\cite{zheng2023universal}.
 This was extended to Model B and AMB+ with non-constant mobility $M$, and also with finite noise $D$, in~\cite{deluca2024} where the isotropy arguments of~\cite{tomita1991preservation,Bray} were partly extended to these cases also.
 Designing hyperuniform materials is a significant agenda in materials science~\cite{torquato2018hyperuniform}, so it is intriguing that active as well as passive phase separation can achieve this without the need for long-range order.
+We further notice that the role of fluid flows has recently started to be characterized, although so far not in the regime where the system undergoes bulk phase-separation~\cite{padhan2025suppression}.